Crypto Exchange Failures: A Deep Dive into Infamous Incidents [2023]

 And as is the case with any other booming financial sector, we saw a large number of cryptocurrency start-ups and platforms emerge in the past few years.
 Among these, the highest number is that of cryptocurrency trading exchange platforms.

 Unfortunately, a substantial number of the crypto exchanges launched in the past years ended up as failures due to multiple reasons.
+As a result, a lot of businesses and individuals fell into debt and needed to work with insolvency practitioners to manage their situation.
 This article will dive deep into the topic and discuss some of the most infamous crypto exchange failures of all time.

 How Many Crypto Exchanges Have Failed?